MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/org-service/build-queries-fetchxml.md

 [!INCLUDE[](../../includes/cc_applies_to_update_9_0_0.md)]

-FetchXML is a proprietary query language that is used in [!INCLUDE[pn_dynamics_crm_online](../../includes/pn-dynamics-crm-online.md)] Customer Engagement.
+FetchXML is a proprietary query language that is used in [!INCLUDE[pn_dynamics_crm_online](../../includes/pn-dynamics-crm-online.md)].
 It’s based on a schema that describes the capabilities of the language.
 The FetchXML language supports similar query capabilities as query expressions.
 In addition, it’s used as a serialized form of query, used to save a query as a user-owned saved view in the [UserQuery Entity](../entities/userquery.md) and as an organization-owned saved view in the [SavedQuery Entity](../entities/savedquery.md).

 ## Execute queries in code
 A FetchXML query can be executed by using either the Web API or the Organization service.

 ### Web API
-You can pass a URL encoded FetchXml string to the appropriate entityset using the `fetchXml` query string parameter.
+You can pass a URL encoded FetchXML string to the appropriate entityset using the `fetchXml` query string parameter.
 More information: [Use custom FetchXML](../webapi/retrieve-and-execute-predefined-queries.md#use-custom-fetchxml).

 ### Organization service
 Use the <xref:Microsoft.Xrm.Sdk.IOrganizationService>.<xref:Microsoft.Xrm.Sdk.IOrganizationService.RetrieveMultiple*> method passing an <xref:Microsoft.Xrm.Sdk.Query.FetchExpression> where the <xref:Microsoft.Xrm.Sdk.Query.FetchExpression.Query> property contains the FetchXml query.